decentralists/DAO/cosmoshub/README.md

 budget (or other system, possibly a special purpose treasury DAO).

-We should also implement a self-regulatory framework by classifying tokens according to qualities such as liquid staking tokens which we argue shouldn't be shorted with leverage to prevent self-sabotage.
+We should also implement a self-regulatory framework by classifying tokens according to qualities such as liquid staking tokens, which we argue shouldn't be shorted with leverage to prevent self-sabotage.

 We can do all of these things, take time to study the risks associated with